Scatenix/Void-Merchants/README.md

 - All off-screen elements are mostly deleted or at least deactivated to avoid heavy calculations or useless rendering
     - Exception: Enemies that spawn behind other enemies will be fully calculated and rendered as an arrow at the right screen edge

-Currently only less than 100 of 8192 tokens are left for the game code.
+Currently only less than 10 of 8192 tokens are left for the game code.
 There shouldn't really be any unused code, since I had to make sure there is nothing unnecessary to stay in this limit.
+This even includes comments.

 ## Known Bugs